JLH973/seniormap/README.md

 # SeniorMap
-An interactive map of GMHS seniors' college/postsecondary destinations.
-Created by Erik Boesen (GMHS Class of 2019), the map is now maintained by the GMHS Advanced Programming Club.
+An interactive map of MHS seniors' college/postsecondary destinations.
+Created by Erik Boesen (G\MHS Class of 2019), the map is now maintained by the MHS Advanced Programming Club.
 If you'd like to make a submission, please visit [the map](https://apc-gm.com/seniormap) and click on the form in the bottom left corner.

 ![Map Screenshot](screenshot.png)